 In 2017 following AFJC’s second national wide campaign, IFEX reported that the campaign proved to be successful as the Afghan government agreed to report to UNESCO.

 National Committee for the Safety and Security of Journalists

 In 2016 AFJC, as a member of the Federation of journalists and media organizations played a key role in the creation of the Joint Committee for the Safety and Security of Journalists (JCSSJ).
-The JCSSJ includes senior government officials and members of the Federation of journalists and media organizations including AFJC, meets on monthly basis to review security and safety threats and address other significant matters.
+The JCSSJ includes senior government officials and members of the Federation of journalists and media organizations including AFJC, who meet on monthly basis to review security and safety threats and address other significant matters.

 National Journalist Day

-In 2014 on the initiative of AFJC’s executive director Ahmad Quraishi, the organization’s executive board proclaimed 24th of Hoot, the last month of the solar year (March 18) as the “journalist day”, that was widely welcomed by journalists around the country.
-Also, part of this initiative, AFJC honors top Afghan journalist selected by a jury committee with the annual “Afghanistan Journalist of the Year’ prize.
+In 2014 on the initiative of AFJC’s executive director Ahmad Quraishi, the organization’s executive board proclaimed the 24th of Hoot, the last month of the solar year (March 18) as the “journalist day”, that was widely welcomed by journalists around the country.
+Also, as part of this initiative, AFJC honors top Afghan journalists selected by a jury committee with the annual “Afghanistan Journalist of the Year’ prize.
 The prize is formally conferred to the winner at a big ceremony in Kabul.

 In 2018 AFJC’s six-year-long campaign and lobby paid off and the Afghan cabinet chaired by President Ashraf Ghani welcomed the initiative and agreed to enter ‘National Journalist Day’ at the Afghan calendar and since then is officially celebrated every year.

 In 2020 AFJC supported media to protest against the government plan to amend media law that led to the dropping of the controversial media law amendment.